 Working Papers

-Lighthouse in the Dark: Search in Marketplace Lending submitted
+Lighthouse in the Dark: Search in Marketplace Lending May 2024

 Presentation: 2024 AEA Poster; 2022 EEA; 2022 China Fintech Research Conference; 2020 China Finance Doctoral Forum; Bocconi Finance Brown Bag Seminar; LBS Ph.D.
 Seminar; 2019 Econometric Society European Winter Meeting; Bocconi La Strada Seminar; 2020 Royal Economic Society's Annual Conference (canceled due to Covid-19)